hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 ### Namespace creation using Terraform

-**namespace-create.tf** : Below is a complete example of using the Kubernetes provider and creating a namespace on a pre-created cluster.
+**namespace-create.tf** : Below is a complete example of using the Kubernetes provider and creating a namespace on a pre-created Kubernetes cluster.

 > Note: You can name this file according to your preference.
 We are using namespace-create.tf here for easy reference.